Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 In the upcoming code lines, we import the dataset and generate a summary visualization.
 This initial step allows us to gain a better understanding of the data structure and the variables involved.

+**MAYBE WE CAN REMOVE THE SUMMARY AND THE STR FUNCTION BECAUSE THEY STEAL MORE THAN A PAGE FROM OUR FINAL REPORT AND SINCE WE HAVE TO STAY IN 25 PAGES WE HAVE TO BE CAREFUL.**

 ``` r
 data <- read.csv("Data/starbucks.csv", header = TRUE, sep = ",")